All Episodes

 I'm like, well, I don't care what kind of gun you get.

-I have AR-15s, I have shotguns, I have a collection of pistols.
+I have a collection of pistols.

-It just happens to be a Passion of mine.
+It just happens to be a passion of mine.

-My ears are shot, and I don't really feel like hearing ringing for three weeks after I shoot, even with ear protection.
+Being in radio as many years as I have, my ears are shot, and I don't really feel like hearing ringing for three weeks after I shoot, even with ear protection.

 And it just happens.